Wartime Watnall - a "secret bunker girl" explains what they did down there

 Content description

 REEL 1 Background in GB, 1921-1940: family; father's experience in First World War; death of father; education; outbreak of Second World War, 9/1939.
-Recollections of period with as aircraftwomen with Women's Auxiliary Air Force in GB, 1940-1945: decision to join services; recruitment procedure; training as plotter; posting to RAF Watnall; description of plotting room; plotting duties; reaction to loss of British aircraft; attitude towards plotting 1000 bomber raids; description of plotting duties; witnessing devastation of Coventry; shift system; class background of WAAFs at RAF Watnall; various duties.
+Recollections of period with as aircraftwomen with Women's Auxiliary Air Force in GB, 1940-1945: decision to join services; recruitment procedure; training as plotter; posting to RAF Watnall; Plotting during the Battle of Britain; description of plotting room; plotting duties; reaction to loss of British aircraft; attitude towards plotting 1000 bomber raids; description of plotting duties; witnessing devastation of Coventry; shift system; class background of WAAFs at RAF Watnall; various duties.

 REEL 2 Continues: uniform; regulations hair styles; food rations; story of cake she received for 21st birthday; social life; attitude towards plotting 1000 bomber raids; relations between men and women at Watnall; VIP visits to Watnall; attending model making course, Newnham Courtenay, Oxford, 1942; instructors; atmosphere at Newnham Courtenay; posting to RAF Medmenham; constructing models of sites to be bombed; details of model making process; relations between photographers, map and model makers.